modir/laminas-book/docs/filters.md

 The @`ToInt` class has the single `filter()` method.

-> The @`ToInt` filter will not cast a non-scalar value.
-If you pass it an array, it
+!!! note
-> will return it as is.
+    The @`ToInt` filter will not cast a non-scalar value.
+If you pass it an array, it will return it as is.

 Below, you can find a code example illustrating the usage of the @`ToInt` filter.